 Rule of 72 Calculator

-Enter your annual interest or return rate to instantly estimate how many years it takes to double your money, compare the Rule of 72 to the exact formula, and view a full compounding growth schedule.
+Enter your annual interest rate and initial investment to instantly estimate doubling time, compare the Rule of 72 to the exact formula, and view a full compounding growth schedule.

 Luis GonzalezCreated by Luis GonzalezLast updated: